 - Use bibliographies and footnotes of secondary sources on your topic to help identify primary source material.

 - Original documents can also be found by searching our archival collections or by contacting the Archives and Special Collections (ASC) staff for help.
 The library has many microform collections of primary sources as well.
-Please ask for assistance at the Research Help Desk.
+Please ask a librarian for assistance.